TheBigEye/Cthulhucraft/README.md

 - Story mode
 - Implementation of Enchantment Books and enchanted tools
 - Villages added with Villagers and iron golems, in addition to rusty Golems as Mini-bosses, the celestial dungeon was also added

+- Cthulhucraft is largely based on Minicraft plus and also the first version of Minicraft

+# The mod has compatibility with Minicraft plus 2.0.6 (you can load worlds of that version in the mod, but not load worlds from Cthulhucraft to Minicraft)